LauanGuermandi/LauanGuermandi/README.md

 My name is Lauan and I'm Fullstack developer.

  - 💙 In love with PHP, Python and JavaScript
- - 🌱 Currently learning Machine learning with Python
+ - 🌱 Currently learning Clean Architecture with ReactJS and NodeJS
  - 😄 Fullstack Developer
  - 💘 DevOps enthusiast